MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cluster-node-virtual-machine-failed-state.md

 If you prefer to use Azure CLI to view the activity log for a failed cluster, follow these steps:

 1. Install Azure CLI on your machine and log in with your Azure account.
-2. Use the `az group list` command to list the resource groups in your subscription and find the name of the resource group that contains your cluster.
+2. List the resource groups in your subscription using the `az group list` command and find the name of the resource group that contains your cluster.
-3. Use the `az resource list` command with the `--resource-group` parameter to list the resources in the resource group and find the name of the cluster.
+3. List the resources in the resource group using the `az resource list` command with the `--resource-group` parameter and find the name of the cluster.
-4. Use the `az monitor activity-log list` command with the `--resource-group` and `--resource` parameters to list the cluster's activity log.
+4. List the cluster's activity log using the `az monitor activity-log list` command with the `--resource-group` and `--resource` parameters.
 You can also use the `--status`, `--start-time`, `--end-time`, `--caller`, and `--filter` parameters to filter events by different criteria.
 For example, you can use `--status Failed` to see only failed events.
-5. Use the `az monitor activity-log show` command with the `--resource-group`, `--resource`, and `--event-id` parameters to show the details of a specific event.
+5. Show the details of a specific event using the `az monitor activity-log show` command with the `--resource-group`, `--resource`, and `--event-id` parameters.
 You can find the event ID from the output of the previous command.
 The output will include the event summary, properties, and JSON data.
 You can also use the `--output` parameter to change the output format.
 6. To see the error code and message associated with the event, look for the `statusMessage` field in the command output.
 You can also find the error information in the properties and JSON data sections.

       :::image type="content" source="media/cluster-node-virtual-machine-failed-state/json-data.png" alt-text="Screenshot that shows JSON data." lightbox="media/cluster-node-virtual-machine-failed-state/json-data.png":::